zMendes/foveated-render/README.md

 - Green: 1 invocation per 4x4 pixels

 This mimics the way the human eye perceives detail—maximum acuity in the foveal center and lower detail in peripheral regions.

-Press `SPACEBAR` to toggle between the default scene view and the VRS shading view.
-In the VRS shading view, you can adjust the focal point of the maximum shading rate.

 ### Comparison